Chinese Kungfu and Wushu (Martial Arts)

 Wushu is the Chinese word for all forms of traditional Chinese martial arts.
 Wushu is characterized by its dynamic and fluid motions.
 It can be practiced with bare hands, or with an assortment of weaponry.
 Originally created for military applications, it has, over thousands of years, grown into a sport, and performance art.
 In China, it is the most popular national sport.
 It is practiced by young and old alike.
-Its emphasis has shifted from combat, to competition and is practiced for self defense, mental discipline, and its health benefits.
+Its emphasis has shifted from combat to competition and is practiced for self-defense, mental discipline, and its health benefits.

 Shaolin Boxing is one of China's most famous styles of Wushu.
-One of China's most famous actors Jet Li, has brought this style of Wushu to the world through his movies.
+One of China's most famous actors Jet Li has brought this style of Wushu to the world through his movies.
 Shaolin Boxing originated at the Shaolin Temple in Dengfeng, Henan Province of central China.
 The Shaolin Temple once housed many monks.
-Most of the lower level monks came from secular society, and many of them knew martial arts.
-Those who had studied martial arts taught it each other, and through a gradual combination of many different styles of Wushu, the unique school of Shaolin Boxing was born.
+Most of the lower-level monks came from secular society, and many of them knew martial arts.
+Those who had studied martial arts taught it to each other, and through a gradual combination of many different styles of Wushu, the unique school of Shaolin Boxing was born.
 During the Ming Dynasty (1368-1644), Wushu was taught to all Shaolin monks.
 Before this time, the Shaolin monks all fought with cudgels, but during the middle of the Ming Dynasty switched to bare-handed fighting.
 In the Qing Dynasty (1644-1911), people living outside the temple began learning Shaolin Boxing, which helped spread this particular style of Wushu throughout the country.
 The Shaolin Boxing style of Wushu has become one of China's most famous schools of martial arts.
 Nowadays, visitors from around the world can visit Shaolin Temple and watch Shaolin Boxing being taught in person, and take a few classes if they wish.

 The Legend of Kungfu Show (Recommended)